Table of contents

 System.out.println("Customer name is:" + foundCustomer.getName());

-But what is happening is that, as programmers, we are taking advantage of the existing (magical) methods of CrudRepository to get the object by id.
+But what is happening is that, as programmers, we are leveraging existing (magic) CrudRepository methods to get the object by id.
 And from there, get the name.
 We are lazy programmers (and that’s good), but we don’t know what’s going on behind the magic (and that’s bad).
 And what is happening is this:

 select customer0_.id as id1_0_0_, customer0_.email as email2_0_0_, customer0_.name as name3_0_0_ from customers customer0_ where customer0_.id=?

-That is, although our code only wants to obtain the name of the user (and nothing else) we are bringing the entire row of the database.
+That is to say, although our code only wants to obtain the user’s name (and nothing else) we are bringing the entire row from the database.
 And this is a problem if tomorrow someone adds fields to the customer object, since we would consult them inadvertently.

 What is the solution?
-The solution is simple: the database is a site where you can consult exactly the information you want to obtain in the most direct way possible, even if it requires more code.
+The solution is simple: the database is a place to go to consult exactly the information you want to obtain in the most direct way possible, even if it requires more code.

 @Query("SELECT c.name from Customer c where c.id=:id")